oleg-sta/wallettest/README.md

 - [Starting](#starting)

 ## Assumptions
-For working application it is reuired MySQL 5.7 or higher.
+For working application it is reuired MySQL 5.7 or above.
 In example:
 * java -cp "parser.jar" com.ef.Parser --accesslog=/path/to/file --startDate=2017-01-01.13:00:00 --duration=hourly --threshold=100

  we assume that at first we load data to DB, then make analytics from DB.
 So there is no analytics only on file.

 Bockking by IP created with doubles IP.
 There is no checking on invalid data in file.